KyeongsupChoi/BookReviewNotes/MachineLearningBook.md

 -Boosting creates new decision trees from misclassified cases in the previous tree by adding weights.

 -Gradient boosting selects variables that improve prediction accuracy with each tree.

+### Chapter 16: Ensemble Modeling

+-Ensemble modeling combines algorithms or models to build a unified prediction model.

+-Ensemble modeling covers the weaknesses of single models.

+-Bagging draws upon randomly drawn data and combines predictions to design a unified model.

+-Boosting is a homogenous ensemble that produces a sequential model.

+-Stacking runs multiple models simultaneously on the data and combines those results to produce a final model.